 Quoting the article, suppose you were to ask your students to write a short piece as a 'contemporary reading' depicting 'child abuse'.
 They should 'choose their words' to create 'a dark image of a resentful adult reliving the fear of a domineering parent'.
 You want them to depict 'a drunken father clumsily waltzing around [a domestic space] with his young son'.
 Both the 'language and title' should depict a scene that is 'harsh and oppressive rather than comic'.
 You want 'the reader [to] get a visual image of a silent, unhappy woman afraid, probably due to past experience, to interfere with the chaos around her'.
 For example, some household items could be roughly cast aside to depict 'this domineering father who controls the family', and the bleakness of the scene could be demonstrated by a set frown.
 Here is one such account.

 A memory flashed from five years ago: the same backyard, a hot, bright summer morning, sitting on the lush grass with a sketchpad, trying to draw his mother while she bent and straightened, clothespinning sheets and blouses to the washline that stretched from the house to a tree.
 He had just given up and started to sketch the porch when a shadow from behind darkened the bright, white paper and as he twisted around (already afraid, heart leaping) he saw his mother had turned, still holding a dripping, empty shirt up to the line.
 Struggling to his feet and still turning (glimpsed the other shadow merging with his own on the lawn) as the hard, harsh hands clawed into the back of his neck and then he was struggling, raging, smelling the sweat, sweetish warm alcoholic breath and the sweat and must of the stained uniform as the voice bellowed over his own; "Picture painter!
-I'll show you who's a picture painter!"
+I'll show you who's a picture painter!""Let me go!"

 "...
 I'll teach you picture painting, you stubborn swine!"